 It was the month of September and I was surprised by how hot it was in Gurez Valley.
 The sun was quite harsh and it was very difficult to stay outdoors.

 The last time I was in Gurez, only BSNL and Jio had connectivity here.
 That too was poor and intermittent.
 We were not even getting 2G data speed.

 This time, however, the service of Jio had improved tremendously.
-The network was strong, call quality same as what you get in big cities and data speed was 4G.
+The network was strong, the call quality same as what you get in big cities and the data speed was 4G.

 The peak of Habba Khatoon and the small waterfall in its shadow is one of the great tourist attractions of Gurez Valley.
 After resting for an hour, we decided to visit the waterfall first.

 Habba Khatoon peak has quite a bit of history related to it.
 It is named after Habba Khatoon, a famous poetess of Kashmir who has a lot of influence on Kashmir literature.
 To know more, please take a look at The Life & Legend of Habba Khatoon.